Mentoring Opportunities

 We are committed to providing high quality mentoring relationships and experiences for PHUSP participants.
-PHUSP will next take place in June and July 2025.
+PHUSP will take place from June 9 to August 1, 2025.
+Mentors will be primarily engaged with their mentees from June 9 to July 25.
 Mentors meet weekly with their scholar(s) during the program.

 What is the role of a PHUSP mentor?